Foundation Stone: Description

-Archaeologist Leen Ritmeyer reported that there are sections of the rock cut completely flat, which north-to-south have a width of 6 cubits, precisely the width that the Mishnah credits to the wall of the Holy of Holies, and hence Ritmeyer proposed that these flat sections constitute foundation trenches on top of which the walls of the original temple were laid.
-However, according to Josephus there were 31 steps up to the Holy of Holies from the lower level of the Temple Mount, and the Mishnah identifies 29 steps in total, and each step was half a cubit in height (according to the Mishnah); this is a height of at least 22 feet—the height of the Sakhra is 21 feet above the lower level of the Temple Mount, and should therefore have been under the floor.
+Archaeologist Leen Ritmeyer reported that there are sections of the rock cut completely flat, which north-to-south have a width of 6 cubits, precisely the width that the Mishnah credits to the wall of the Holy of Holies.
 According to Ritmeyer, a rectangular rock-cutting he discovered on the Foundation Stone marks the location where the Ark of the Covenant stood within the Holy of Holies.
-Ritmeier's analysis was welcomed among biblical archeologists, however scholars stated that this theory cannot be actually verified.
+Ritmeier's analysis was welcomed among biblical archeologists; however, scholars stated that this theory cannot be actually verified.

-The rock has several artificial cuts in its surface generally attributed to the Crusaders whose frequent damage to the rock was so severe that the Christian kings of Jerusalem placed a protective marble slab over the rock.
-The marble slab was removed by Saladin.
+The rock has several artificial cuts in its surface generally attributed to the Crusaders, whose frequent damage to the rock was so severe that the Christian kings of Jerusalem placed a protective marble slab over the rock.
+The marble slab was removed after Jerusalem had been taken over by Saladin in 1187.

 Measuring the flat surface as the position of the southern wall of a square enclosure, the west and north sides of which are formed by the low clean-cut scarp at these edges of the rock, at the position of the hypothetical centre is a rectangular cut in the rock that is about 2.5 cubits (min.
 120.4 cm SI) long and 1.5 cubits (min.
 72.24 cm SI) wide, which are the dimensions of the Ark of the Covenant (according to the Book of Exodus).

 The Mishnah gives the height of the rock as three thumb-breadths (min.
 6 cm SI) above the ground.
 Radbaz discusses the apparent contradiction of the Mishnah's measurements and the actual measurement of the rock within the Dome he estimates as a "height of two men" above the ground.
 He concluded that many changes in the natural configuration of the Temple Mount have taken place which can be attributed to excavations made by the various occupiers of Jerusalem since the Second Temple construction.

 Jewish significance

-The Roman-Era midrash Tanhuma sums up the centrality of and holiness of this site in Judaism: